Skip to content

 - Although many land managers along the flyways already count migrating waterbirds, this information has been collected using multiple methods with varying degrees of documentation.
 Managers will want to use the IWMM protocol if:

-- They want to streamline the development of their own site-specific monitoring protocols, manage data and generate reports via an online database, and make their data publicly available while retaining access control.
+- They wish to streamline the development of their own site-specific monitoring protocols, manage data, and generate reports via an online database, and make their data publicly available while retaining access control

 - IWMM provides a national framework to facilitate the development of waterbird monitoring protocols specific to individual refuges and that is compliant with policy.